bahmutov/qunit-promises/README.md

-Compared with other testing frameworks designed to deal with async code (see [vows](http://vowsjs.org/) for example), there is way to much code to check promises when using [QUnit](http://qunitjs.com/).
-For example, here is an asynchronous unit test that checks that the promise resolves successfully with a certain value:
+Compared with other testing frameworks designed to deal with async code (see [vows](http://vowsjs.org/) for example), there is way too much boilerplate code to check promises when using [QUnit](http://qunitjs.com/).
+For example, here is an asynchronous unit test that checks that a promise resolves successfully with a certain value:

 ```javascript
 // function delayedHello returns a promise